jamestingedwards/NZGazetteTweeter/README.md

 |ds |Removals| Title| 0|
 |md |Meetings-Last Dates for Debts & Claims| Title| 0|
 |ot |Other| Description| 1|

+On attributes:
+0: Clear use of title attribute
+1: clear use of dexcription attribute
+3: need this to be QA'd as uncertain
+4: Retired category no longer in use, ignore from project.

 # Feedr project self-description: